API reference for the Batch Inference endpoints.

 If the content block has type text

-, it must have an additional field text
+, it must have either of the following additional fields:

 , it must have the following additional fields: